 Heather Ireland, Manager at Shropshire Mind said:

-That is why we want to use World Mental Health Day to raise awareness of these issues here on our doorstep in Shropshire.”
+“Approximately one in four people in the UK experience a mental health problem each year.
+That is why we wanted to use World Mental Health Day to raise awareness of these issues here on our doorstep in Shropshire.”

 It has become an international phenomenon, with Depressed Cake Shops popping up across the world in the UK, USA, Malaysia, Australia, India – and now Shrewsbury.